dosanity/dosanity.github.io/webpages/MechaCar_Statistical_Analysis.md

 + $H_a$: The slope of the linear model is not zero, or m ≠ 0.

 #### Multiple Linear Regression Model
+Multiple linear regression is a regression model that estimates the relationship between a quantitative dependent variable and two or more independent variables using a straight line.
+The mathematical equation we will be using is represented below:

+$$

+  mpg = β_0 + β_1x_1 + β_2x_2 + \cdots + β_nx_n

+$$

 ```
 lm(mpg ~ AWD + ground_clearance + spoiler_angle + vehicle_weight + vehicle_length,data=mecha)
 summary(lm(mpg ~ AWD + ground_clearance + spoiler_angle + vehicle_weight + vehicle_length,data=mecha))